 Become familiar with the symptoms that may indicate that a student is distressed.
 The resources given below can help you recognize the symptoms and offer specific options for intervention.
 Also provided is a list of available campus and community resources.
 These may assist you with problem situations and provide avenues for consultation if you decide to intervene with a particular student.

 When in doubt about the advisability of an intervention, contact the Personal Counseling Office during normal office hours.
-After 5:00 p.m. on weekdays or anytime during the weekend, contact Police Services who can mobilize appropriate emergency support.
+After 5:00 p.m. on weekdays or anytime during the weekend, contact University Police and Public Safety (UPPS), who can mobilize appropriate emergency support.
 In addition, crisis services are provided 24/7 by Safe Harbor Behavior Health (814-456-2014) for mental health emergencies.

 - Red Folder (reference guide for recognizing, responding to, and referring students in distress)

 - Help is Just a Text Away: Crisis Text Line